ISO week date

 An ISO week-numbering year (also called ISO year informally) has 52 or 53 full weeks.
 That is 364 or 371 days instead of the usual 365 or 366 days.
-These 53 week years occur on all years that have Thursday as the 1st of January and on leap years that start on Wednesday the 1st.
+These 53-week years occur on all years that have Thursday as 1 January and on leap years that start on Wednesday.
 The extra week is sometimes referred to as a leap week, although ISO 8601 does not use this term.

 Weeks start with Monday and end on Sunday.
 Each week's year is the Gregorian year in which the Thursday falls.
 The first week of the year, hence, always contains 4 January.
 ISO week year numbering therefore usually deviates by 1 from the Gregorian for some days close to 1 January.